VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Argo_Worfkows_notes_and_tricks.md

 ## Using Argo through different API

-Argo can be used at different levels of API: k8s, curl, a dedicated REST API...
+Argo can be used at different levels of API: k8s, curl or a dedicated REST API.

-### Using ArgoCLI to run an AW example workflow
+### Using ArgoCLI through/over k8s run an AW example workflow

+For this mode of usage, the implicit assumption is that there are no access rights limitations to use k8s (so that argoCLI can simply "translate" its commands to k8s without any access rights restrictions).
+This generally means you are acting as admin on a k8s server or running on your desktop.

 Submit the workflow and watch (observe) it progress